zix99/rare/docs/overview.md

 Rare is composed of three parts in the pipeline:

-1. Extraction
+1. Extraction (Matching)
 2. Expression Building
 3. Aggregation

-## Extraction
+## Extraction (Matching)

-Extraction is denoted with `-m` and is the process of reading a line in a file or set of files and parsing it with a regular expression into the match-groups denoted by the regex.
+Extraction is denoted with `-m` (match) and is the process of reading a line in a file or set of files and parsing it with a regular expression into the match-groups denoted by the regex.

 If the regex doesn't match, the line is discarded (a non-match)